OpenFlutter/flutter_oktoast/README.md

 ### About version 1.x

-if you use OkToast 1.x, Please use the 1.x branch, and read version readme.
+if you use OKToast 1.x, Please use the 1.x branch, and read version readme.

 Proposed migration to 2.x version.
 The new version does not require buildContext.